carliane101/carliane101.github.io/content/about-us.md

 Alternatively, as a solo environmental consultant, the firm's owner and principal environmental scientist offers a flexible alternative for certain types of projects that may not require the resources of a large consulting firm.
 This tends to result in faster response times and more streamlined decision-making particularly in the feasibility stages when project scopes may change frequently or for smaller-scale environmental tasks.

-Please get in touch with us to discuss your projects -- whether they require a team of experts or just one dedicated professional.
+Please get in touch with us to discuss your project -- whether it requires a team of experts or just one dedicated professional.
 It is our mission to provide seamless environmental consulting support services that will help de-risk projects.
 We know that quality technical work is paramount to avoiding permit/project delays and facilitating expedient reviews.

 **Core areas of work include:**